CK Travels

 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Day trip to Cijin Island
+Cijin Island ferry

 Ferry to Cijin Island

-When we disembarked, the first thing we noticed was the sheer number of cyclo bikes / moped rental places.
 If you don’t fancy the walk, this is your best way to get around the main landmarks on the island and the coastal path is very flat.
-We opted to walk, so we didn’t have to keep worrying about locking up a bike during photo stops.
+Bike hire on Cijin Island starts from $NT100 as of March 2024.

-As you make your way along the old street (chock full of seafood stalls and the ubiqitious 7/11 and Family Marts), the beach looms quickly into view.
 Our first thoughts were how quiet it was, but it was a Monday morning when we visited and apparently the weekends are usually a lot busier.
-There were also a couple of surfers in the water and plenty of dog-walkers about.

 Old Street